Casiguran, Aurora: Geography

 According to the Philippine Statistics Authority, the municipality has a land area of 715.43 km2 constituting of the 3,147.32 km2 total area of Aurora.

 Casiguran is situated 114.86 km from the provincial capital Baler, and 367.17 km from the country's capital city of Manila.
-It is bounded on the north-east by Dilasag, south-west by Dinalungan, north-west by Quirino and southeast by the Philippine Sea.
+It is bounded on the north-east by Dilasag, south-west by Dinalungan, north-west by Maddela, Quirino, and southeast by the Philippine Sea.

 Barangays

 Casiguran is politically subdivided into 24 barangays.
 Each barangay consists of puroks and some have sitios.